nodemcu/nodemcu-firmware/docs/en/modules/i2s.md

 #### Returns
 `nil`

-An error is thrown in case of invalid parameters or if the channel failed.
+An error is thrown in case of invalid parameters or if the i2s driver failed.

 ## i2s.stop()